Psychotherapy & Counselling For A Less Anxious Life & Better Self Esteem.

 Feeling anxious can be physically, emotionally and mentally uncomfortable and is nature’s way of making you pay attention, prepare for action and keeping you safe.

-Sweating, dry mouth, trembling and quickened breathing are some of the symptoms of feeling anxious.
+Sweating, dry mouth, trembling and laboured breathing are some of the symptoms of feeling anxious.
 You would have experienced these feelings at times in your life, such as public speaking, before an exam or at interview.

 But what if you feel like this too often and at the wrong times?